-- If you have zone expanders: plug one end of the zone extension cable (which comes with each expander) into • OpenSprinkler's Zone Expander Connector: the connector is polarized so there is only one way to plug it in. - For OpenSprinkler 2.3 or OSPi: plug the other end of the cable to Zone Expander's IN connector.
-If you have multiple expanders, daisy chain them by following the OUT \rightarrow IN links. - For OpenSprinkler v3: plug the other end of the cable to either of Zone Expander's connectors on the side.
+- To link zone expanders: first, power off the main controller; then plug one end of the zone extension cable into OpenSprinkler's Zone Expander Connector: the connector is polarized so you can only plug it in one way. - For OpenSprinkler 2.3 or OSPi: plug the other end of the cable to Zone Expander's IN connector.
+If you have multiple expanders, daisy chain them by following the OUT $\rightarrow$ IN links. - For OpenSprinkler v3: plug the other end of the cable to either of Zone Expander's connectors on the side.
 If you have multiple expanders, use additional cables to link them (again, the two ports on each expander are identical so you can use either).
 Because all Zone Expanders are hooked onto the same (I2C) bus, you must set for each Zone Expander a unique index (1, 2, 3, or 4).
-Each Zone Expander has a DIP switch (see picture on the right) that allows setting index.
-The first expander (directly connected to main controller) should have an index of 1 (OFF OFF on the DIP switch), the second expander should be 2 (ON OFF), the next is 3 (OFF ON), and the last is 4 (ON ON).
+Each Zone Expander has a DIP switch (see picture on the right) that allows setting the index.
+The first expander (directly connected to the main controller) should have an index of 1 (OFF OFF on the DIP switch), the second expander should be 2 (ON OFF), the next is 3 (OFF ON), and the last is 4 (ON ON).